-Identity theft and identity fraud are terms used to refer to all types of crime in which someone wrongfully obtains and uses another person's personal data in some way that involves fraud or deception, typically for economic gain.
-For example, someone rummages through your garbage and steals an envelope with some old tax records, finding your Social Security number, birth date, and other sensitive information.
-They use this information to open a credit card in your name.
+Identity theft and identity fraud are terms used to describe all types of crime in which someone wrongfully obtains and uses another person's personal data in some way that involves fraud or deception, typically for economic gain.

-The following is a summary of the crime of identity fraud or theft, including pertinent laws and penalties for offenses.
+The following is a summary of the crime of identity theft and related fraud, including relevant legislation and examples of the crime.

 Identity Theft Laws

 Identity theft laws in most states make it a crime to misuse another person's identifying information.
 Under most state laws, it does not matter if that information is personal or financial.
-Such data (including Social Security numbers, credit history, and PIN numbers) is often acquired through:
+Such data (including Social Security numbers, credit history, and banking PINs) is often acquired through:

 - The offender's unlawful access to information from government and financial entities

 - Lost or stolen mail, wallets and purses, identification, and credit or debit cards

-Identity theft is one of the fastest-growing crimes in the nation, robbing its victims of time, money and peace of mind.
-Identity thieves often use the Internet but also can obtain sensitive personal data from trash cans and other unsecured locations.
+Identity theft is one of the fastest-growing crimes in the nation, robbing its victims of time, money, and peace of mind.
+Identity thieves often use the Internet but also can obtain sensitive personal data from scams, database hacks, trash cans, and other unsecured locations.

 Because of the rise of identity theft and its harmful consequences for its victims, Congress passed the Identity Theft and Assumption Deterrence Act in 1998.
 This law made it a federal crime.
 Under the Identity Theft and Assumption Deterrence Act, it is a federal crime when a person "knowingly transfers or uses, without lawful authority, a means of identification of another person with the intent to commit, or to aid or abet, any unlawful activity that constitutes a violation of Federal law, or that constitutes a felony under any applicable State or local law."
 (The text of this Act may be found in 18 USC 1028.)

-This law was followed by the Theft Penalty Enhancement Act in 2004 which increased penalties for "aggravated" identity theft, requiring courts to impose additional sentences of two years for general offenses.
-It also required courts to impose sentences of five years for terrorism related offenses.
+This law was followed by the Theft Penalty Enhancement Act in 2004, which increased penalties for "aggravated" identity theft, requiring courts to impose additional sentences of two years for general offenses.
+It also required courts to impose sentences of five years for terrorism-related offenses.